CSCI-2349-F23/ps2/README.md

 26. Execute a command on `Walden.txt` that will make it possible to use a simple regular expression to report the correct number of lines ending in "y" in `Walden.txt`.
 27. Repeat task #24, above.
-28.
+28. Print out the number of lines in `Walden.txt` containing the string "the house".
-29. Print out the number of lines in `les_miz_french.txt` do not have an "e"?
+29. Print out the number of lines in `Walden.txt` containg the word "the" and the word "house".
+The two words do not have to appear next to each other, but they can.
+30. Print out the number of lines in `les_miz_french1.txt` do not contain "e".
+31. Print out the number of lines in `les_miz_french1.txt` do not contain "e" *and* are not blank lines or lines containing only space.
+32. Print out the number of lines in `les_miz_french2.txt` that contain any number between 0 and 5.

 #### List of commands for Exercises A, B, and C